robertknight/rten/README.md

 ## Usage

-See the [examples/]() directory for projects that show the end-to-end steps to use this library to run an ONNX model in the browser or Node.
-To run the examples, you will need to follow the steps under "Building the library" below to build the project locally.
+See the [](examples/) directory for projects that show the end-to-end steps to use this library to run an ONNX model in the browser or Node.
+The [image classification](examples/image-classification/) example is one of the simplest and a good place to start.

+Before running the examples, you will need to follow the steps under "Building the library" below to build the project locally.
+You will also need to install the dependencies of the model conversion script, explained under "Preparing ONNX models".

 The general steps for using Wasnn to run models in a JavaScript project are: